FAQs about the application

 The Central Institution for Modern Languages at the TU Berlin (ZEMS) also offers corresponding courses in the immediate vicinity of the central UdK locations, in which students from other universities can also participate as guest and secondary students, subject to availability.

-The degree programmes at the UdK Berlin have been converted to the Bachelor's/Master's degree structure.
+Most of the degree programmes at the UdK Berlin have been converted to the Bachelor's/Master's degree structure.
 However, there are also some artistic degree programmes (Fine Arts, Art and Media, Drama, Musical / Show and Scenic Writing) that are exempt from the changeover.
 Here, the degree "Absolvent*in" is acquired after successful completion of the degree programme.

 In addition to studying at the UdK Berlin, two further subjects (German and Mathematics at the Freie Universität Berlin) must be studied in the teacher training programmes at primary schools or one further subject (at the Humboldt Universität, the Freie Universität or the Technische Universität Berlin) for the ISS/Gym degree programmes.
 If you would like to apply for a teacher training programme with an artistic subject, the application takes place exclusively at the UdK Berlin.
 Further information can be found on the application page of the respective degree programme.